viridia/klendathu-v1/DesignNotes.md

   * Get rid of typeahead
 * Search users on both username and fullname.
 * Click on autocomplete menu (in addition to ENTER).
-* Label view
-* Editing of labels
-* Deletion of labels
 * return key to navigate between fields
 * escape to dismiss menus
 * make note about #hash tags and @mentions